Changemakers in Computing 2022

 This webpage helps high school counselors, community college advisers, and community partners throughout Washington state to provide the most up to date advising to their students.
 They are also able to request a variety of different recruitment and outreach visits.

-We participate each year in the Admitted Student Preview event hosted by the Office of Admissions.
+We participate each year in the Admitted Student Day event hosted by the Office of Admissions.
 Our sessions serve freshman applicants who are directly admitted to the Allen School.